where to stay in bogota by neighbourhood

 The capital of Colombia is a fascinating place brimming with art, history, a mouthwatering gastronomic scene and with new, trendy coffee shops popping up constantly; it is a coffee lovers dream.

 Bogota is a huge city which over 10 million people call home and is made up of different districts and neighbourhoods.
-Each one offering something different from the last, and it can be difficult to know where is best to stay.
+Each one offering something different from the last, and it can be difficult to know where the best place to stay is.
 From the colourful and historic centre, to various other trendy neighbourhoods, the choice is a little overwhelming.

 Zona Rosa is the "fancy" area of Bogota filled with the best bars, restaurants, shopping malls and 5 star hotels.
 It's always busy, day or night and is completely safe to walk around regardless of the time of day.
 It's a cool area filled with locals and tourists alike, and if you stay here then the best of Bogota will be on your doorstep.